 VoC is a term that describes your customer’s feedback about their experiences with, and expectations for, your products or services.
 It focuses on customer needs, expectations, understandings, and product improvement.
 It’s a method to proactively capture ongoing feedback (which also channels perfectly into continual improvement).

-I’m a big believer in keeping things simple, so keep your VoC a simple process.
+I’m a big believer in keeping things simple with metrics in ITSM, so keep your VoC a simple process.
 I created a shared document (with associated guidelines for usage) with simple columns including Name, Date, Comments, Supporting Evidence.
 All of this was accessible to each and every customer stakeholder as an area to highlight any areas for improvement for ANY aspect of the service.

 As part of the weekly operational updates these entries were reviewed and, if appropriate, were tracked on the very same document with simple review dates until the improvement was implemented.
 Each item would remain in an open state until the original customer or stakeholder understood what was implemented and was satisfied that their entry was understood, and measures implemented to resolve or improve – however simple or complicated they might be!

-Much like SLAs, the presenting of these VoC entries and associated controls are simply another method to aid you when presenting a monthly service review.
+Much like SLAs, the presenting of these VoC entries and associated controls are simply another method to aid you when presenting a monthly service review of the metrics in ITSM.
 It demonstrates a wider understanding of people and the real-world challenges which they can face.
 It demonstrates a willingness from you (the Service Delivery Manager) to actively seek input and areas for improvement from the customer’s own unique and important perspective.
 In fact, it can effectively cover the 4 Ps of service management.
 People, Process, Products, and Partners.

 It should be noted that some of my best and most constructive reviews were during times where VoC proved effective, irrespective of binary SLA information which, if managed correctly via agreed SLA breach reasons, had no broad impact on the overall service whatsoever.

-So, don’t lose your rag over a RAG.
+So, with metrics in ITSM, don’t lose your rag over a RAG.
 Value isn’t always demonstrated by a color.